 The Role of Sleep Divorce in an Actual Divorce

 When a couple decides to divorce, one of the earliest decisions that is made is who will move out of the marital residence – that is, if they can agree.
 Sometimes, neither spouse is willing to move out, for some legitimate reasons, as discussed below, and sleeping in the same bed can be, let’s say, impractical.
 Enter the sleep divorce.
 A sleep divorce is not a legal agreement.
 It does not require lawyers.
 It does allow the couple to tolerate waiting out the divorce while still under the same roof, until they work out logistics and terms.
-And before you start getting all judgy, here are three reasons why the sleep divorce, while going through your actual divorce, may make sense and one reason why it may not:
+And before you start getting all judgy, here are four reasons why the sleep divorce, while going through your actual divorce, may make sense and one reason why it may not:

-No 1: The children
+1. The children

 It is very difficult for any involved parent to go from seeing their children every day, to seeing them just a couple days a week.
-When one parent moves out of the marital home, without the children, it may be viewed negatively in terms of which parent will ultimately have custody of the children.
+When one parent moves out of the marital home, without the children, it may be viewed negatively in terms of which parent will ultimately have physical custody of the children.

 If there is no agreement between the parties concerning how parenting time will be shared, both spouses may opt to stay in the house until they do reach an agreement.
-By staying in the house, they still get to see the children every day and sleeping in different beds and rooms gives the divorcing couple much needed space.
+By staying in the house, they still get to see the children every day and sleeping in different beds and rooms gives the divorcing couple much-needed space.

 The most successful divorces shield the children from the issues of their parents and sleeping arrangements are no exception.
 If you choose to stay in the marital home and practice sleep divorce, pick an inconspicuous location to have as your sleep area.
 Basements, man-caves, she sheds, dens, and offices are all strong candidates in lieu of the couch in the middle of the living room where the children may find you in the morning when getting ready for school, causing confusion and emotional upset.